energypatrikhu/VueTorrent/README.md

 ## Features Added

-1. **VueTorrent Skin Auto-Updater**
-   - A script (`vuetorrent-updater.sh`) is included to automatically download and update the VueTorrent WebUI skin from its latest release on GitHub.
-   - The script checks for the latest version, downloads it if necessary.

-2. **Patched `entrypoint.sh`**
-   - The original `entrypoint.sh` script from the base image is patched to:
-     - Run the VueTorrent updater script during container startup.
-     - Enable the VueTorrent WebUI by setting the following preferences:
-       - `WebUI\AlternativeUIEnabled=true`
-       - `WebUI\RootFolder=/vuetorrent`

-3. **Dependencies Installed**
-   - Added `curl` and `unzip` to the image to support downloading and extracting the VueTorrent skin.
+- **VueTorrent WebUI Skin**: The latest version of the VueTorrent skin is downloaded and installed in the `/vuetorrent` directory.

 ## How It Works

-1. On container startup, the `vuetorrent-updater.sh` script checks if the VueTorrent WebUI is installed and up-to-date.
-2. If the WebUI is missing or outdated, the script downloads the latest version from the VueTorrent GitHub repository and updates the `/vuetorrent` directory.
+1. During container build, the Dockerfile downloads the latest VueTorrent skin from the official GitHub releases.
+2. The skin is extracted and placed in the `/vuetorrent` directory within the container.
 3. The patched `entrypoint.sh` ensures the VueTorrent WebUI is enabled and configured correctly.

 ## Usage